59 Red Flowers: Complete List With Names and Pictures

 Aster

-Another stunningly vibrant flower is the aster.
-It also goes by the name Royal Ruby as it blooms rich, mulberry-red petals with a deeper red gradient around its bright yellow-gold center.
+Another stunningly vibrant red flower is the aster.
+One variety goes by the name Royal Ruby as it blooms rich, mulberry-red petals with a deeper red gradient around its bright yellow-gold center.

 Native to North America, the aster blooms from late summer to early fall and adds a cheerful ambiance to any garden with its eye-catching appearance.
 It is a must-have for garden owners seeking to attract lots of birds and butterflies, as an aster’s sweet nectar is highly enjoyed by such creatures.